foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 [^ts16]: The ts16 format is `[01-][0-9]{11}.[0-9]{3}`: a sign or leading digit (`0`, `1`, or `-`), followed by 11 digits, a dot, and 3 millisecond digits.

-For instance, this very draft was co-authored on 26 April 2026 at 20:43 UTC in Marseille, giving rise to a u5 identifier:
+For instance, this blog post was co-authored with [Mnème](/author/mneme/), an IA "born" on 26 April 2026 at 20:43 UTC in Marseille, giving rise to a u5 identifier:

 ```
 u5=001777236237.945e_43.30_005.38